fionayzabellegumaroy/nim/P4/README.md

 ### Errors Conditions
 __Requirement:__
-tbd session errors
+Program correctly detects any session errors.

 __Detection method:__
-tbd
+Tests will utilize printing out the status to reflect whether the program correctly fails given a protocol error, or not.

 __Test:__
-1. tbd(): Test if program correctly handles behavior of client disconnecting before being placed in a game
+1. sessionOne(): Test if program correctly handles behavior of client disconnecting before being placed in a game.

-2. tbd() Test if program correctly handles behavior of client disconnecting during a game -> forfeit.
+2. sessionTwo() Test if program correctly handles behavior of client disconnecting during a game -> forfeit.

 __Requirement:__
-tbd protocol errors
+Program correctly detects any protocol errors.

 __Detection method:__
-tbd
+Tests will utilize printing out the status to reflect whether the program correctly fails given a protocol error, or not.

 __Test:__
 1. longName(): Test if program correctly handles behavior of client sending OPEN with a name longer than 72 chars (server should respond with FAIL and message code 21 Long Name and close the connection).
 To show this, test program will return use validate_name that will return 0 if there's an error and will return 1 if there's no error.